Company setup

 The physical debit card usually follows 3 to 4 days after account activation.

-These are the operational specifics that catch some founders out — the “approved” date and the “fully transactable” date are not always the same calendar day, and missing the 24-hour first-login window is the most common avoidable friction at the end of an otherwise clean setup.
+These are the operational specifics that catch some owners out — the "approved" date and the "fully transactable" date are not always the same calendar day, and missing the 24-hour first-login window is the most common avoidable friction at the end of an otherwise clean setup.

 When the profile is different

 The sequence above describes a straightforward UK-owned software consultancy with clean ownership, UAE residency visas, and a standard UAE corporate bank account requirement.
-On more complex files, the same dependency chain still runs, but the timings stretch.
+On more complex setups, the same dependency chain still runs, but the timings stretch.

 The dependency chain